 Berea College graduates or former degree-seeking students who did not complete a degree are eligible to enroll as non-degree students in on-campus courses.
 Work taken as a non-degree student in these circumstances may not count toward a degree at Berea College.

-Regular full-time and part-time Berea College employees, with permission of their supervisor and the Director of People Services, may take one (1) course per term.
+Regular full-time and part-time Berea College employees, with permission of their supervisor and the Director of Human Resources, may take one (1) course per term.
 College employees must be in good standing if they are former Berea College students.

 International Non-Degree Student

 International non-degree students and community non-degree students are not eligible to apply for degree status for three (3) years from the completion of the last term in which courses were taken as a non-degree student.
 (Berea Community High School and Madison Southern High School students and Berea College employees are exempt from the three-year policy.)
-Non-degree student applications are available in the Self-Serve Room (101 Lincoln Hall).
-Completed applications should be submitted to the Student Service Center.
+Non-degree student applications are available from and should be submitted to the Student Service Center.